Cuba Sports Tours & Travel

 Evening: cocktail party and meeting with Cuban baseball journalists for an introduction on the history of the National Baseball Championship (Serie Nacional de Beisbol).

-The National Baseball Championship generally runs from August through January with a schedule of 90 games per team in the regular season.
+The National Baseball Championship generally runs for 5 to 6 months with a schedule of 90 games per team in the regular season.
 The series is then followed by 3 playoff rounds culminating in a championship.
 This series has been played each winter since 1961-62.
 There are 16 teams organized in a West League and an East League.
 The players are amateurs and play for the provinces in which they reside.
 All of the provinces in Cuba are represented by teams.
-The top four teams from each league advance to a playoff, with the winner crowned in January.
+The top four teams from each league advance to a playoff, with the winner crowned at the end.
 Two teams have dominated the National Series in recent years: Industriales and Santiago de Cuba.

 Morning: meet with representative of the Baseball Federation of Cuba (Federacion Cubana de Beisbol), the governing body of the sport of baseball in Cuba.
 Introduction to the Cuban National Baseball System, which is not a single baseball league; rather it is a structure of leagues and series that culminate in the National Baseball Championship (Serie Nacional de Beisbol) and the selection of the Cuba National Baseball Team.